Holomorphic sectional curvature, nefness and Miyaoka-Yau type inequality: Introduction

 \begin{rem} On the one hand, our proof for Theorem \ref{mainthm} does not depend on Theorem \ref{mainthm_2}; on the other hand, if $X$ is a projective manifold or a compact K\"ahler manifold of dimension $\le3$, then Cone Theorem holds \cite{Ma,HP} and Theorem \ref{mainthm_2} implies Theorem \ref{mainthm}. \end{rem}

-\begin{rem} A natural question is the classification of compact K\"ahler manifolds satisfying Property A. For example, as a consequence of Theorem \ref{mainthm_2}, \emph{a smooth minimal model of general type satisfying Property (A) must has ample canonical line bundle}, see \cite[Theorem 2]{Ka} (also see \cite[Lemma 2.1]{DT}, \cite[Lemma 5]{WY1}).
-Moreover, by the Enriques-Kodaira classification on compact complex surfaces (see \cite[Chapter VI]{BHPV}), Kodaira's table of singular fibers of minimal elliptic surfaces (see \cite[Chapter V]{BHPV}) and Theorems \ref{mainthm}, \ref{mainthm_2}, \emph{a compact K\"ahler surface $X$ satisfying Property (A) must be one of the followings: (1) complex torus or hyperelliptic surface, if $kod(X)=0$; (2) minimal elliptic surface with only singular fibers of type $mI_0$, if $kod(X)=1$; (3) K\"ahler surface with ample canonical line bundle, if $kod(X)=2$.} For K\"ahler surfaces of semi-negative holomorphic sectional curvature, one can find a complete structure theorem in \cite[Theorem 1.10]{HLW2}. \end{rem}
+\begin{rem} There are many progresses on the structure and classification of compact K\"ahler manifolds of semi-negative holomorphic sectional curvature, see \cite{HLW2,HLWZ}.
+In our case, a natural question is the classification of compact K\"ahler manifolds of almost nonpositive sectional curvature, in which Theorem \ref{mainthm_2} may be useful.
+For example, as a consequence of Theorem \ref{mainthm_2}, \emph{if a smooth minimal model of general type is of almost nonpositive sectional curvature, then it must has ample canonical line bundle}, see \cite[Theorem 2]{Ka} (also see \cite[Lemma 2.1]{DT}, \cite[Lemma 5]{WY1}).
+Moreover, by the Enriques-Kodaira classification on compact complex surfaces (see \cite[Chapter VI]{BHPV}), Kodaira's table of singular fibers of minimal elliptic surfaces (see \cite[Chapter V]{BHPV}) and Theorems \ref{mainthm} and \ref{mainthm_2}, \emph{a compact K\"ahler surface $X$ of almost nonpositive sectional curvature must be one of the followings: (1) complex torus or hyperelliptic surface, if $kod(X)=0$; (2) minimal elliptic surface with only singular fibers of type $mI_0$, if $kod(X)=1$; (3) K\"ahler surface with ample canonical line bundle, if $kod(X)=2$.} For K\"ahler surfaces of semi-negative holomorphic sectional curvature, one can find a complete structure theorem in \cite[Theorem 1.10]{HLW2}. \end{rem}

-Our proof for Theorem \ref{mainthm_2}, which will be given in Section \ref{proof2}, is achieved by observing a positive lower bound for the maximum of holomorphic sectional curvature in terms of the existence of a rational curve.
-This observation is essentially due to Tosatti-Y.G.
+Our proof for Theorem \ref{mainthm_2}, which will be given in Section \ref{proof2}, is achieved by using a positive lower bound for the maximum of holomorphic sectional curvature in terms of the existence of a rational curve.
+This is essentially due to Tosatti-Y.G.
 Zhang \cite[Proposition 1.4, Remark 4.1]{ToZyg}, where they proved a similar result for holomorphic \emph{bisectional} curvature.\\